savetheword/MallusLibrary/README.md

 # MallusLibrary

-This library is created with manglish languge specailly for mallus (Development in proggres)
+This library is created with manglish languge specailly for mallus (Development in progress) You can contribute